 The acquisition of 6 River Systems may surprise some – particularly given the early stage the company was at.
 However, we saw a similar picture with Canvas Technology being acquired earlier this year by Amazon when it had barely been commercially shipping a product.
 What this highlights is that the supplier landscape for logistics robots will continue to consolidate (and also attract investment) due the vast number of vendors active, the massive (and long-term) growth the industry is enjoying, and the rapid pace at which companies now need to act due to the speed of change driven by ecommerce and giants such as Amazon disrupting their industries.

-For more information on our research on the mobile robot industry (which looks in-depth at logistics and order fulfilment robots), please click here .
+For more information on our insights on the mobile robot industry (which looks in-depth at logistics and order fulfilment robots), please click here .